• Skip to main content

 How do I find an evaluator?

 Finding an evaluator is easier than you may think.
-Ask other homeschoolers you know who they us.
-As a friend of family member who is a Pennsylvania school teacher to be your evaluator.
+Ask other homeschoolers you know who they use.
+Chat with a friend or family member who is a Pennsylvania school teacher to be your evaluator.
 Ask around in the various homeschooling groups on Facebook.
-I am also an evaluator, and happy to work with families for both in person and distance evaluations.
+I am also an evaluator, and happy to work with families for both in-person and distance evaluations.

 Are there tax breaks for homeschoolers?